 If the idea of freezing to death in a wet down jacket keeps you from owning one the new-generation of water resistant downs might be just what you need.
 I think this jacket really excelled while I was doing light to moderate activity (hiking, easy skiing) in the teens where I start and stop a lot or for doing camp chores like cooking.
 The cold pits make me want to rename it the hole-in-the-pits jacket but I got used to them and learned to hold my arms to keep the thin spots covered.

 Even when I was working really hard and sweating a lot the jacket breathed well, never lost any warmth and dried out fast.
 The styling makes a bold statement that could be slightly over the top for some but when you’re in the back country function wins.
 This has become my go-to insulation layer this winter.

-Wearing my prosthetic beard while skiing at Mission Ridge near Wenatchee, WA.
+Wearing my prosthetic beard while skiing at Mission Ridge near Wenatchee, Wash.
 At the top of Chair #2 (5,600 ft or so, 15 degrees w/o windchill) wind was 30 or so mph.
 Didn't phase the jacket.
 Neither did my nice crash.
 No rips!

-Near Butte, MT.
+Near Butte, Mont.
 More snow at 6.5k feet but also warmer.
 In the high teens I actually sweat a little under this jacket when I hiked.
 Just gotta unzip, go slower or get into better shape!
 That's frost in my hair, not gray, I am NOT going Gray!
 I wish.

-Recommendations to BA: Add a hood, a loop on the stuff pocket, fix the cold spots and make the chest pocket accessible from the outside.
+Recommendations to BA: Add a hood, a loop on the stuff pocket, fix the cold spots, and make the chest pocket accessible from the outside.